Hope for the Journey is Founded

 At Hope for the Journey, our vision is to create a community that supports and uplifts those fighting breast cancer, because no one should fight alone.

-We wish to give hope to those facing breast cancer.
+We wish to give hope to those facing breast cancer and those walking the journey with them.

 Programs include providing financial assistance, counseling, spiritual support, and insightful knowledge through our support groups and programming.
 Our organization strives to empower those women that have and continue to fight breast cancer.